Tracking Pixel

 - in an unstable distal radius frx w/ inadquate reduction consider the addition of external fixation + K wires;

-- as noted in the study by Trumble et al 1998, external fixation provided clear advantages in specific situations;
+- as noted in the study by Trumble, et al 1998, external fixation provided clear advantages in specific situations;

 - in older patients, pain relief, grip strength, and ROM were significantly better when external fixation was used;

-- in younger patients, external fixation provided consistently better results when there was comminution in 2 or more cortices or
+- in younger patients, external fixation provided consistently better results when there was comminution in 2 or more cortices

-when there was comminution of one surface which was greater than 50% of the metaphyseal diameter;
+or when there was comminution of one surface which was greater than 50% of the metaphyseal diameter;

-- in their study, restoration of radial length was more important than dorsal tilt or radial tilt, and external fixation
+- restoration of radial length was more important than dorsal tilt or radial tilt, and EF afforded better restoration of length than

-afforded better restoration of length than pinning and casting;
+pinning and casting;

-- Compications:
+- Complications:

 - RSD may result from pin injury to the superficial radial sensory nerve;